Bira/octopus-carnival/projects/lets-read-dfrpg.md

     needs.
   - [Scouts][13] love to reach out and touch people's hearts.
 From a distance.
 With arrows.
+  - [Swashbucklers][14] share the same devotion to excellence as Martial Artists, but replace the mysticism with a penchant for parties and actually remember to bring a sword to a swordfight.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}